carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Tutorial.rst

 language map, and the compilation graph definition.

-At the heart of LLVMC is the idea of a transformation graph: vertices in this graph are tools, and edges signify that there is a transformation path between two tools (for example, assembly source produced by the compiler can be transformed into executable code by an assembler).
-A special node named ``root`` is used to mark the graph entry points.
+At the heart of LLVMC is the idea of a transformation graph: vertices in this graph are tools, and edges represent a transformation path between two tools (for example, assembly source produced by the compiler can be transformed into executable code by an assembler).
+A special node named ``root`` is used to mark graph entry points.

 Tool descriptions are basically lists of properties: most properties in the example above should be self-explanatory; the ``sink`` property